psalmuelle/nft-preview-card-component-main/README.md

 ### Useful resources

-- [Example resource 1](https://www.csstricks.com) - This helped me with an image overlay.
+- [csstricks](https://www.csstricks.com) - This helped me with an image overlay.
-- [Example resource 2](https://www.w3schools.com) - This website was very handy in building this project
+- [w3schools](https://www.w3schools.com) - This website was very handy in building this project

 ## Author